-Reflecting on the ‘break down of citizens’ by Mark Moore
+Reflecting on the ‘break down of citizens’

 Public value is a key concept for Mark Moore because it represents a promise the government gives to its citizens.
 The underlying reason for governmental promises is of vital importance.
 For decades, until the turn of the century, government centric thinking was dominant; it represented a clear logic: citizens legitimize every four years politicians by electing them and providing them with a mandate.
 The citizens in return receive promises from the elected.
 The mandate of elected politicians is a fundamental part of this relationship.
 The realization of ideas and future perspectives is hereby completely transferred to the governmental realm leaving citizens in a position of dependency.

 From the turn of the century we have experienced dramatic changes.
 Voting is still important but at the same time relationships horizontalize.
 Citizens do not accept to be overheard or overseen and force government into the adoption of a participative approach.
 These changes are induced by a variety of developments; some seem to be interrelated others re-enforcing of contradictory.
 For example: